Jump directly to the content

 This cosy throw is velour on one side and Sherpa fleece on the other, so it’s warm even before you switch on the heat.

-The controls are easy to use yet offer lots of functionality: there’s a pre-heat setting, 10 heat levels ranging from 1 – 9 then high, and a timer that’s adjustable from one hour to nine hours with hourly increments.
-It’s a simple plus/minus to adjust both the temperature and the automatic timer.
+The controls are easy to use yet offer lots of functionality.
+There’s a pre-heat setting, 10 heat levels and a timer that’s adjustable from one hour to nine hours with hourly increments.
+It’s a simple plus/minus to adjust the temperature and the automatic timer.

 Material: velour one side, sherpa fleece the other (100% polyester); care instructions: machine washable at up to 40°C on a gentle cycle; size: 160 x 120cm; colours: grey; timer/heat levels: 10 heat levels, timer from 1 – 9 hours